RedPitaya/RedPitaya/doc/visual/README.md

 # Hardware

-## Visual programming shield connectors
+## Visual programming extension module connectors

 The black connectors on the sides are compatible with Arduino, white connectors on the front provide analog inputs, and there are two rows of gray connectors at the center which provide digital I/O, UART, I2C or analog outputs.
 On the bottom there are connectors to the Red Pitaya board.